medic/cht-docs/content/en/contribute/_index.md

 * Help validate, design and prototype the feature
 * Help fund the development
 * Be blocked by it for a major release or expansion
-* Has users that are unable to use the CHT or experience it in a way that results in providing bad care
+* Has users that are unable to use the CHT or experience it in a way that results in providing degraded care

 Will get prioritized.
 Futher, internally, a ticket may be needed to facilitate a release or reduce technical debt.